Last Update on October 02, 2022

 As work is done on the mass of air, raising its internal energy, which appears as an increase in temperature of that mass of air.
 The parcel’s volume reduces due to this increase in pressure, and its temperature rises.
 To a first estimate, the parcel of air aspect of as adiabatically separate.
 The process is an adiabatic process because it can only slowly release the energy through conduction or radiation (heat).

-When the pressure on an adiabatically closed system falls, allowing it to grow and conduct work on its surrounds, adiabatic cooling occurs.
+When the pressure on an adiabatically closed system falls, allowing it to grow and conduct work on its surroundings, adiabatic cooling occurs.
 When a parcel of gas is subject to less pressure, the gas is free to expand; as the volume grows, the temperature reduces due to the internal energy of the gas decreasing.
 With atmospheric boundary layer lifting and lee waves, adiabatic cooling takes place in the Earth’s atmosphere, which can result in the formation of pileus or lenticular clouds.

 Although it seems counterintuitive to see snow in a hot desert, it has been seen multiple times in the Sahara Desert throughout the years, most recently in January 2022.